 Selling online: Squarespace vs WooCommerce, which is better?

-If you’ve ever wanted your own space–and also wanted that space to be square–you can get your own little piece of the internet through Squarespace, a site that helps you build your own personal or business website.
+Well, if you’ve ever wanted your own space–and also wanted that space to be square–you can get your own little piece of the internet through Squarespace, a site that helps you build your own personal or business website.
 Claiming to be the “all-in-one solution for anyone looking to create a beautiful website”, Squarespace has been around since the early 2000s and has over 2 million active sites.
 But will Squarespace bring your site up to square, or leave you spaced out from the competition?

 How does Squarespace square off against the current king of commerce, WooCommerce?
 A plug-in for WordPress, WooCommerce is simple to add to any WordPress site and has nearly unlimited customisation options.
 This means it has all the benefits–and drawbacks–of being a part of WordPress.

-Put to the test in a no-holds-barred competition, will WooCommerce woo over the crowd, or will Squarespace be able to square off against the champ?
+We put Squarespace vs Woocommerce to the test in a no-holds-barred competition, will WooCommerce woo over the crowd, or will Squarespace be able to square off against the champ?

 Although it’s a template site–meaning you have to choose from a set of templates for your website instead of building it custom–Squarespace is known for having some of the best-looking templates around.
 Designed with artistic professionals in mind, Squarespace believes design is not a luxury reserved only for the elite.
 This means that all of the templates on Squarespace are free, although you can still buy 3rd party ones to use on your site at a cost if you’d prefer.